bridgerust/bridgerust/docs/migrations.md

 ## Overview

-The migration system tracks applied migrations in a special `_kabod_migrations` collection and ensures:
+The migration system tracks applied migrations in a special `_embex_migrations` collection and ensures:

 - Migrations are applied in order
 - Already-applied migrations are skipped